Tuplanolla/dez/notes.md

   generalized to many-sorted algebra (universal algebra) and oidified to one-sorted partial algebra (category theory), what happens if we go looking for many-sorted partial algebra?
+* Perhaps call the maps involved in an equivalence section and retraction.
 * Monoidal categories now.

 Some rules.